Dog-Friendly Cafes in Caulfield North Melbourne — 2026 Guide

 The Caulfield North That Locals Know

-Residential suburb with Caulfield Park — one of Melbourne’s best inner suburban parks.
+Residential suburb with Caulfield Park — a popular option in inner suburban parks.
 Strong Orthodox Jewish community.
 The dog friendly cafes options here reflect Caulfield North’s character.
 For Caulfield North locals and anyone in the area, you’ll find that the suburb rewards people who actually explore beyond the main strip.
 Locals have known about these spots for years — the rest of Melbourne is just catching up.

 6. River’s — 200 Margaret Crescent, Caulfield North VIC 3098